Senths02/portfolio/src/content/watch-party-data.md

 ### Success criteria
 Success criteria for the name, navigation and copy during the set-up process included:
-- Increased awareness of the Data Pod
+- Increased awareness and usge of the Data Pod
 - Undeterred by the Data Pod
-- Increased usage of the Data Pod
 - Navigating between BBC Together and the Data Pod without issue

 <br>